Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: System Model

+\begin{exmp} Consider the network in Fig.~\ref{fig:network_model}.
+Each chunk of each video file is split into $\binom{3}{1} = 3$ subpackets, and: 1) users $u_1,u_4$ have cache profile~1, and store the first subpacket $W_1$ of each chunk, 2) users $u_3,u_5$ have cache profile~2 and store the second subpacket $W_2$ of each chunk, and 3) user $u_2$ has cache profile~3 and stores the third subpacket $W_3$ of each chunk. \end{exmp}

 During the delivery phase, users reveal their requested video chunks (corresponding to the videos they want to stream).
-We assume users can start streaming at arbitrary times.
-However, when they start streaming, they repeatedly generate requests for consecutive video chunks; i.e., after receiving every single chunk, each user immediately generates a new request for the subsequent chunk.
-With this model, we can safely assume a single chunk is requested by at most one user at a given time, as even if two users are streaming the same video, it is unlikely that they have started streaming at the same time.
-Given the set of user requests and using a delivery algorithm, the server creates a number of codewords and transmits each codeword to a subset of users through a selection of active helpers.
-The goal is to serve requested video chunks while optimizing a performance function of, e.g., delivery time, energy, or fairness.
+We assume users can start streaming at arbitrary times, and when they start streaming, they repeatedly generate requests for consecutive video chunks.
+In other words, after receiving every single chunk, each user immediately generates a new request for the subsequent chunk.
+With this model, we can safely assume that all requested chunks are distinct.
+In fact, even if two users are streaming the same video, the probability that they start streaming exactly at the same time vanishes with the assumption of very long files.
+Given the set of user requests, the server creates a number of codewords and transmits each one to a subset of users through a selection of active helpers.